Dexter M. Ferry Jr.

-Dexter Mason Ferry Jr. (November 22, 1873 – December 7, 1959) was an American politician from Michigan.
+Dexter Mason Ferry Jr. (November 22, 1873 – December 7, 1959) was an American politician and businessman from Michigan.
+He served on the Michigan State House of Representatives and was president of the Michigan State Board of Education.
+He was also president of D.M.
+Ferry & Co.

 Early life

 Dexter M. Ferry Jr. was born on November 22, 1873, in Detroit, Michigan, the son of Dexter M. Ferry and Addie Miller Ferry.
 He attended school in Lawrenceville, New Jersey, then graduated from high school in Detroit in 1892.

 After graduation, he entered the University of Michigan, but a back injury interrupted his studies in his junior year.
-He continued his studies two years later at Columbia University, graduating in 1898 with a bachelor of arts degree.
+He continued his studies two years later at Columbia University, graduating in 1898 with a Bachelor of Arts degree.